M0D4/M0D4/README.md

 ### Hi there 👋

 My name is **Moustafa Mohamed**.
-I'm an experienced C/C++, Java programmer with working knowledge of data structures and algorithms, I'm Free Software Enthusiast and I'm interested in Algorithmic Problems and Computational Science.
+I'm an experienced C/C++, Java programmer with working knowledge of data structures and algorithms, I'm Free Software Enthusiast and I'm interested in Algorithmic Problems.

 ### Contact 📬